freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

 recommend that you roll back to an older kernel, and that you report the issue to us immediately.

-Compare the Behavior of the Old Kernel
+Compare the behavior of the old kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. |GRUB with advanced options selected| image:: ../../images/0.5.x_to_0.6/grub-with-advanced-options-selected.png